-Alberta is reviewing our continuing care system to address and improve the quality of life for residents and better support staff and operators now and into the future.
+We are reviewing our continuing care system to address and improve the quality of life for clients across the continuing care system.
+This includes looking at better ways to support families and caregivers, health care providers and operators, and others within the system now and into the future.
 The comprehensive review will include:

 - supportive living

 - facility-based continuing care including designated supportive living and long-term care